“Is bread vegan?“

 What is yeast and how does it work?

 Yeast is the ingredient that gives bread its soft and fluffy rise.
 It’s what makes a loaf of bread very different to, say, a tortilla.
-Yeast is essentially a small fungus – like a mushroom or a mold – which means it’s okay for vegans to eat it.
+It’s essentially a small fungus – like a mushroom or a mold – which means it’s okay for vegans to eat yeast.
+(2)

 It reproduces by budding off, like branches off of a tree.
 The scientific name for baker’s yeast is Saccharomyces Cerevisiae, which literally translates to sugar-eating fungus.
 The name is fairly self-explanatory for what the yeast does in bread.